lunasec-io/lunasec/docs/blog/2021-11-09-docker-buildkit.md

 and that will enable what is called "docker integrated buildkit", meaning your docker commands will start using Buildkit by default.
 You can keep on using docker normally and stop reading this blog post.

-## Incremental Caching
+## Intermediate Caching
-The main feature I was after with Buildkit was saving and restoring those fancy incremental caches from disk, so that we could reuse them between CI builds.
+The main feature I was after with Buildkit was saving and restoring those fancy intermediate caches from disk, so that we could reuse them between CI builds.
 This is possible with a command like:
 ```bash
 docker buildx build --cache-to type=local,dest=/tmp/.buildx-cache,mode=max --cache-from type=local,src=/tmp/.buildx-cache .